MontiCore/montiarc/docs/component/Decomposition.md

 ## Arguments

-The instantiation of a component may require arguments, which configure the components initial state.
+The instantiation of a component may require arguments, which configure the component's initial state.
-The number, order and type of arguments needed is defined by the component's type declaration.
+The component's type declaration defines the number, order, and type of arguments required.

-Arguments must be provided during component instantiation and are listed after the subcomponents name in round brackets (`(` `)`).
+Arguments must be provided during component instantiation and are listed after the subcomponents' name in round brackets (`( )`).
-A subcomponent declaration and component instantiation with arguments looks like
+A subcomponent declaration with arguments looks like

 ```
 TYPE SUB(ARGS);